sakshisingh03/QFAAT-CMU-FALL-2024/README.md

 This repository provides a framework to backtest, optimize, and train/test algorithmic trading strategies using the `backtesting.py` library.
 It includes:

 - Pre-built strategies: Keltner Channels, [Strategy 2], and [Strategy 3].
-- Scripts to fetch data, execute strategies, optimize parameters, and split data into training and testing periods.
+- Scripts to fetch data, execute strategies, optimize parameters, split data into training and testing periods, and perform walk forward optimization.
 - Support for equity (daily data) and currency (hourly data).
 - Functionality to fetch data from Yahoo Finance or Alpha Vantage.